Man killed in west Dublin had links to Hutches and Kinahans

 A man shot dead outside his home in west Dublin on Saturday had family connections to both sides of the Hutch-Kinahan feud.

 Eric Fowler (34) died at the scene after one or more gunmen shot him several times, including once in the head, as he arrived home in Blakestown Cottages just before 7pm.
-His killers had been lying in wait for him.
+His killers had been waiting for him.

-A silver Volkswagen Jetta believed to have been used by the killers was found burnt out nearby at Rusheeny Green near Clonee.
+A silver Volkswagen Jetta believed to have been used by the killers was found burnt out nearby at Rusheeney Green near Clonee.

 Detectives believe the murder was likely related to gangland crime but are keeping an open mind on whether it is connected to the Hutch-Kinahan feud which has claimed about 18 lives since 2016.